b57zheng/FPGA_Design_Entry/README.md

-Designed a digital circuit to control LED patterns with push buttons.
+Designed a digital circuit to control LED patterns with push buttons taggle switches.

 Board used: the University of Waterloo LogicalStep Board housing an Altera MAX10 Field Programmable Gate Array (FPGA) chip and various peripheral components